Our top pick for

 Beta is a measure of a share's volatility in relation to the market.
-The market (NYSE MKT average) beta is 1, while Sierra Metals's is 2.0669.
-This would suggest that Sierra Metals's shares are significantly more volatile than the average for this exchange and represent a higher risk (but potentially also market-beating returns).
+The market (NYSE MKT average) beta is 1, while Sierra Metals's is 1.8686.
+This would suggest that Sierra Metals's shares are more volatile than the average for this exchange and represent, relatively-speaking, a higher risk (but potentially also market-beating returns).

 Sierra Metals Inc. focuses on the production, exploration, and development of precious and base metals in Peru and Mexico.
 It primarily focuses on exploration of silver, copper, lead, zinc, and gold deposits.
-The company's flagship property is the 81.84% owned polymetallic Yauricocha Mine covering an area of 18,778 hectares located in the Yauyos province in Peru.
+The company's flagship property is the 81.
+84% owned polymetallic Yauricocha Mine covering an area of 18,778 hectares located in the Yauyos province in Peru.
 It also holds 100% interest in the Bolivar mine, comprising of 12 mining concessions; and Cusi Mines that comprises of 73 concessions covering 11,977 hectares in Mexico.
-The company was formerly known as Dia Bras Exploration Inc. and changed its name to Sierra Metals Inc. in December 2012.
-Sierra Metals Inc. was incorporated in 1996 and is headquartered in Toronto, Canada.
+The company was formerly known as Dia Bras Exploration Inc.

 finder.com is an independent comparison platform and information service that aims to provide you with the tools you need to make better decisions.
 While we are independent, the offers that appear on this site are from companies from which finder.com receives compensation.
 We may receive compensation from our partners for placement of their products or services.
 We may also receive compensation if you click on certain links posted on our site.
 While compensation arrangements may affect the order, position or placement of product information, it doesn't influence our assessment of those products.
 Please don't interpret the order in which products appear on our Site as any endorsement or recommendation from us. finder.com compares a wide range of products, providers and services but we don't provide information on all available products, providers or services.
 Please appreciate that there may be other options available to you than the products, providers or services covered by our service.